Loretta of Sponheim: Biography

+Regent

+Her father-in-law, John II, died in 1324, so that the young widow thenceforward had to direct the destinies of the county as regent for her son John throughout an exceedingly difficult time, both politically and economically.

 Widespread poverty and the scarcity of currency set great problems for the young widow in a period marked by territorial conflicts, crop failures, and desertion to the cities by the peasantry.
 In this unpromising position Loretta was forced to engage in a trial of strength with one of the most powerful and influential princes of her time, the Elector Baldwin of Luxembourg, Archbishop of Trier (1285–1354), the brother of the Holy Roman Emperor Henry VII.

 The stage was set when in 1327 Loretta engaged upon a feud with the stubborn Frederick, Wildgrave of Kyrburg (1298-1367), who disputed her rights to the fees paid by those serfs of the Sponheims who dwelt in Wörresbach in the wildgraves' demesne.
 Loretta had Frederick and his son Godfrey straightway seized and imprisoned in Castle Starkenburg (Burgruine), until they submitted to her demand that the dispute be subject to arbitration by representatives of the most important lords of the region, limiting the influence of the wildgraves and strengthening the rights of the Sponheims over the disputed territory.

 In May 1328, despite a declared armistice, Loretta undertook an even more drastic action: as the unsuspecting Elector was passing Starkenburg on a voyage down the Moselle to Koblenz, his cog was stopped by a chain drawn across the river and surrounded by boats filled with her troops, who conveyed him to a dignified captivity in the reputedly impregnable castle.
 Despite the excommunication she incurred for an attack on a churchman, with its associated political and social sanctions, Loretta held the Archbishop and, by means of skillful negotiation, forced concessions from him, including a ransom, the yielding of his claims to certain parts of her son’s territories, and his personal intercession with Pope John XXII for the lifting of her excommunication.

 Thereafter Loretta devoted herself to putting Sponheim on a firm political and economic footing.
 It is a measure of the skill of the Countess’s diplomacy that when she found it necessary to borrow certain monies, the surety for the loan was none other than her old rival, Baldwin of Luxembourg.

 In 1331, her regency over the county of Sponheim ended with the accession of her son as John III of Sponheim-Starkenburg.

+Later life

 Toward the end of her life the Countess busied herself with the construction of the Frauenburg (Lady-Castle), after which the current municipality of Frauenberg [sic] is named; according to legend, the castle was built principally using the ransom she had received from Baldwin’s kidnapping.
 Loretta died in 1346 and was interred in the Cistercian Abbey of Himmerod.